Help with Nausea After Drinking: New Year's Eve Survival Guide

 Alcohol's diuretic effect means that for every drink we take, we’re not just losing fluid but also essential minerals and salts.
 This loss of electrolytes — sodium, potassium, magnesium, and calcium — tends to make our hangover symptoms more pronounced.
 Consider sipping on coconut water or sports drinks, or grab some Liquid IV at the pharmacy or grocery store.

-On New Year’s Eve
+How to Hydrate on New Year's Eve

 Chug a large glass of water before the clock strikes 12 (and 11, and 10 for an extra hydration boost).
 If possible, alternate between alcoholic beverages and water throughout the night to keep dehydration from setting in.

-Hydration Tips for New Year’s Day
+Your New Year's Day Rehydration Strategy

 Start the day (and year!) with water.
 When you wake up, sip some water — but go easy and don’t chug.
 Let your body absorb it slowly to keep from getting nauseous.
 Keep a water bottle by your side throughout the day.